 6. Get Rid of Ink Stains with Nail Polish Remover or Alcohol

-Ink stains are not very common with leather shoes owner, but bad luck can bring it to you.
+Ink stains are not very common with leather shoe owner, but bad luck can bring it to you.
 Removing ink stains is a little tricky and requires special attention to not spread it more.

 By using nail polish remover or alcohol, you can remove ink stains from leather shoes.